jacquev6/General/Rationale.md

 Remarks

-- this add a stack frame.
-Sometimes we want, sometimes we don't.
+- this adds a stack frame.
+Sometimes it's ok, sometimes not.

 Short variable names
 --------------------